bastien707/mlbapi/README.md

 **Game** case class: This case class represents an MLB game with various attributes.
 It includes fields such as `date`, `season`, `homeTeam`, `awayTeam`, `elo1_pre`, `elo2_pre`, `elo_prob1`, `elo_prob2`, `elo1_post`, `elo2_post`, `rating1_pre`, `rating2_pre`, `rating_prob1`, `rating_prob2`, `rating1_post`, `rating2_post`, `score1`, and `score2`.
 Each field corresponds to a specific aspect of an MLB game, such as date, teams, ratings, probabilities, and scores.
 The use of the opaque types ensures that the data is correctly typed and prevents mixing incompatible values.
 We've also decided to represent some values as Optional values.
 This is because some values are not always available in the dataset.
 For example, the `elo1_pre` and `elo2_pre` values are not available for the first game of the season.
 In such cases, the values are represented as `None`.
 This also allows us to distinguish between missing values and values that are actually 0.

 **Wins** case class: This case class is used to represent the number of wins for a team against another team.
 It includes two fields such as `season` and `wins`.
 The `season` field represents the season for which the wins are calculated, while the `wins` field represents the number of wins for the team against the selected one.
 The `wins` field is represented as an `Score` opaque type, which ensures that the value is always non-negative.
 And season is represented as a `SeasonYear` opaque type, which ensures that the value is always a valid season year.

+**Rankings** case class: This case class is used to represent the rankings of teams in a season.
+It includes two fields such as `position`, `teams`, `elo`, `season`.
+The `position` field represents the position of the team in the rankings, while the `teams` field represents the team name.
+The `elo` field represents the Elo rating of the team, while the `season` field represents the season for which the rankings are calculated.
+The `position` field is represented as an `Int`, while the `elo` field is represented as a `Rating` opaque type.
+The `season` field is represented as a `SeasonYear` opaque type, which ensures that the value is always a valid season year.
+And the `teams` field is represented as a `Teams` opaque type, which ensures that the value is always a valid team name.

+**Historics** case class: This case class is used to represent the historic of a team in a season.
+It includes four fields such as `season`, `team`, `wins`, `lost`, `draw`.
+The `season` field represents the season for which the historic is calculated, while the `team` field represents the team name.
+The `wins`, `lost` and `draw` fields represent the number of wins, lost and draw for the team in the season.
+The `season` field is represented as a `SeasonYear` opaque type, which ensures that the value is always a valid season year.
+And the `team` field is represented as a `Teams` opaque type, which ensures that the value is always a valid team name.
+The `wins`, `lost` and `draw` fields are represented as `Score` opaque types, which ensures that the values are always non-negative.
+We created this object because we wanted to have a better representation of the data.
+We wanted to have a representation of the historic of a team in a season corresponding to the endpoints we wanted to create.

+## Tests